Amara is one of the newer lodges in the Selous...

-The bedrooms are quite simple, with a large double bed and bedside tables, a leather chair, safe and chest of drawers.
+Despite their size, the bedrooms at Amara Selous are quite simply furnished, with a large double bed under a mosquito net, bedside tables, a leather chair, a chest of drawers and a safe.
+In keeping with the central areas, the furniture is quite dark, but with pale fabrics set in such a big space, it works well.
 An iPod docking station is on a writing desk, with a radio for contacting the main lodge and to order drinks.

-Adjoining the tented room is a stone-built dressing room, which can be curtained off, with space for luggage and hanging clothes.
-This area leads to the bathroom, which has the luxury of very spacious inside and outside showers – the latter with water cascading over a piece of slate rock, like a waterfall.
+Adjoining the bedroom is a stone-built dressing room, which can be curtained off, and has space for luggage and hanging clothes.
+This in turn leads to the bathroom, which has the luxury of very spacious inside and outside showers – the latter with water cascading over a piece of slate rock, like a waterfall.
 You’ll also find a flushing toilet and twin sinks with views out to the river, and a small mirror.
 Some toiletries, such as shampoo and body wash, are provided.

-Activities focus on game drives with knowledgeable and patient guides, although it’s worth noting that the game here is not as prolific as in the more eastern lodges.
-The managers are keen wildlife photographers, and a selection of Peter’s photos is found scattered around the lodge.
-He can advise guests who are interested in this as well as in astronomy, as he has a telescope at the lodge.
+Activities at Amara Selous focus on game drives with knowledgeable and patient guides, although it’s worth noting that the game here is not as prolific as in the more eastern lodges.
+The managers are keen wildlife photographers, and a selection of Peter’s photos is found hung around the lodge.
+Peter also has a telescope at the lodge, so can advise guests on astronomy as well as photography.